Dynamic Correlation as an Incentive Device: Proofs

-subject to \eqref{eq:pkwreduced}, \eqref{eq:OCI}, \eqref{eq:OCE}, and \eqref{eq:OCS}, where the latter two constraints follow from \cref{claim:ic} and \cref{claim:ic2}.
+subject to \eqref{eq:pkwreduced}, \eqref{eq:OCI}, \eqref{eq:OCE}, and \eqref{eq:OCS}, where the latter two constraints follow from \cref{claim:ic}.
 Enforceability of rejection and randomization over future promised utilities are without loss of generality omitted, as explained in the main text.
-By \cref{lem:seqopt0}, any solution $(\mu, (U_{m,z},V_{m,z})_{m,z})$ to this problem must satisfy the property that $V_{m,z} = F(U_{m,z})$ for each $(m,z)$ realized with positive probability given $\mu$.
-The program \eqref{eq:programmain} then follows.
+By \cref{lem:seqopt0}, any solution $(\mu, (U_{m,z},V_{m,z})_{m,z})$ to this problem satisfies $V_{m,z} = F(U_{m,z})$ for each $(m,z)$ realized with positive probability given $\mu$. \eqref{eq:programmain} then follows.